USD/CHF Weekly Outlook - ActionForex

-USD/CHF’s strong rally last week suggests that fall from 0.8123 has completed at 0.7860 already.
-Rise from there is seen as another leg in the corrective pattern from 0.7828 low.
+USD/CHF’s rise from 0.7860 continued last week even though momentum hasn’t been too convincing.
 Initial bias stays on the upside this week for 0.8123 resistance.
-On the downside, below 0.7967 minor support will turn intraday bias neutral again first.
+On the downside, below 0.7983 minor support will turn bias neutral first.
+Overall, corrective pattern from 0.7828 is extending.

 In the long term picture, price action from 0.7065 (2011 low) are seen as a corrective pattern to the multi-decade down trend from 1.8305 (2000 high).
 It’s uncertain if the fall from 1.0342 is the second leg of the pattern, or resumption of the downtrend.
 But in either case, outlook will stay bearish as long as 0.8756 support turned resistance holds (2021 low).
 Retest of 0.7065 should be seen next.